FortAwesome/Security-Docs-and-Attestation/Access_Control_Policy.md

 ## Procedures

 1. An employee that detects any violation of this policy must report the issue to their supervisor, the head of security (Alex Poiry), or the CTO (Travis Chase)
-1. Intentionally or maliciously violating this policy is a serious offense and grounds for termination of employement
+1. Intentionally or maliciously violating this policy is a serious offense and grounds for termination of employment
 1. Any system not in compliance with this policy must have compliance activities identified and prioritized
    1. Prioritization of compliance must be documented and produced upon request